Here are some of our most commonly asked questions when it comes to conventional mortgage financing:

 Yes, it’s always a good idea to get a home inspection before you purchase a home.
 That way you know right away if there are any issues with the property you are considering purchasing.

 It is also one of the most effective purchase price negotiation tools.
 Problems might not deter you from the property, but they can net you a sweet price reduction if you play your cards right.

-The normal turn time for a purchase is about 30 days although new federally (CFPB) mandated disclosure guidelines will likely extend the time needed to close when they are implemented late 2015.
+The normal turn time for a purchase is about 30 days, although the 2015 federally (CFPB) mandated disclosure guidelines may extend the time needed to close.

 It also helps if you schedule your appraisal as quickly as possible.
 Upfront.

-All these factors combined play a role in the interest rate you qualify to get.
+All these factors combined play a role in the interest rate you qualify for.